spannerisms/BRRSuiteGUI/README.md

 > [!TIP]
 > Irrespective of the auto-play setting, double clicking a candidate in the list will play its audio.

 **`Export BRR`** - Exports a BRR file with the extension `.brr` to the output directory.

 BRR samples can be exported in three different formats, which are detailed in the [Library's README](https://github.com/spannerisms/BRRSuite/blob/main/README.md)

 **`Export WAV`** - Exports the preview audio with the extension `.wav` to the output directory.

+**`Export test .spc`** - Creates a file named `_test_.spc`

+This file can then be opened in an SPC player (some emulators such as bsnes+ or Mesen2 support opening SPC files) to quickly preview the sample in a short test song to see how it performs.

+The file name is always the same so that it can be easily reloaded without fiddling around in file explorer.

+Currently, there is also a very nice violin sample doubling the test song to use as a tuning reference.
+Eventually I'll add support for more test customizations...

+### Candidate input
+The following keys have a function when the candidate list is selected:

+- Up / Down - Select new item
+- Space - Play sample preview
+- Delete - Remove candidate from list
+- Backspace - Add attempted loop sample to scratch box
+- Enter - Detect sample pitch